Thompson & Odell

 Thompson & Odell (ca.1874 - ca.1905) of Boston, Massachusetts, published music and repaired and manufactured musical instruments.
 Musicians Charles W. Thompson and Ira H. Odell ran the business.
+Composers they published included hymn author and composer Emma Pitt.
 They kept a shop on Tremont Street and later on Washington Street.
 Towards 1900 "Carl Fischer purchased their catalogs of fretted instrument, band and orchestra music. ...
 About 1905 the Vega Company took over their manufacturing interests."